abpuccini/Kickstarter-Analysis/README.md

 # Analysis of state by Parent and Sub category for each country

-Creating a pivot table with a column of 'state', row of 'country', value based on the count of 'state' and filters based on 'Parent-Category' and 'Sub-category'.
+Creating a pivot table with a column of `state`, row of `country`, value based on the count of `state` and filters based on `Parent-Category` and `Sub-category`.

-Also, creating a stacked chart linked with the pivot table to analyze which campaigns in which country tend to be more successful or failed by filtering 'Parent-Category' and 'Sub-category'.
+Also, creating a stacked chart linked with the pivot table to analyze which campaigns in which country tend to be more successful or failed by filtering `Parent-Category` and `Sub-category`.

 This table and graph will conduct which campaign will be more interesting compared to others in each country.